Overview

 WINE 2025 adopts the official ACM policy against plagiarism.

-Best Paper Awards
+Paper Awards

 A Best Paper Award and a Best Student Paper Award will be presented.
 Only papers published in full length in the proceedings will be eligible for consideration.